theiagen/public_health_bioinformatics/README.md

 Alternatively, please cite this paper if using the TheiaEuk workflow:

 Ambrosio, Frank, Michelle Scribner, Sage Wright, James Otieno, Emma Doughty, Andrew Gorzalski, Danielle Siao, et al. 2023.
 “TheiaEuk: A Species-Agnostic Bioinformatics Workflow for Fungal Genomic Characterization.”
 Frontiers in Public Health 11. https://doi.org/10.3389/fpubh.2023.1198213.

+### Maintainence Commitment

+Theiagen Genomics has committed to maintaining these workflows for the forseeable future.
+If you have any questions or concerns, please raise a [GitHub issue](https://github.com/theiagen/public_health_bioinformatics/issues/new) or contact Theiagen at support@theiagen.com.
+New releases that include new features are planned on a quarterly bases, with bug fixes as needed.

+### Authorship

+(Ordered by contribution [# of lines changed] as of 2024-03-28)

+Sage Wright (@sage-wright) - Conceptualization, Software, Validation, Supervision Ines Mendes (@cimendes) - Software, Validation
+Curtis Kapsak (@kapsakcj) - Conceptualization, Software, Validation Frank Ambrosio (@frankambrosio3) - Conceptualization, Software, Validation Michelle Scribner (@michellescribner) - Software, Validation Kevin Libuit (@kevinlibuit) - Conceptualization, Project Administration, Software, Validation, Supervision

+### Contributors

+Ash O'Farrel (@aofarrel)
+Holly Halstead (@HNHalstead)
+Sam Baird (@sam-baird)